ZahraRahimii/Improving-Question-Generation-using-Transformer-Based-Models/README.md

 These results illustrate the model's improvement in question generation accuracy and relevance after implementing the feedback mechanism.

 ## Ablation Study
 An ablation study was conducted to experiment with various parameters and configurations to optimize model performance.
 This study involved adjusting parameters such as dataset size and feedback weights ($\alpha$ and $secondary \ loss \ weight$ to reach the best-performing model.
-The findings provide insights into which configurations most effectively enhance question generation accuracy and model stability.

 <p align=center>
   <img src = "https://github.com/user-attachments/assets/40dd4edf-8df7-4413-a2f6-06a46b965bf9"